thiago4go/dapr-workshop/README.md

 ## Get started

 No existing knowledge of Dapr or microservices is needed to complete this workshop but basic programming skills for your language of choice are required.
-Today this workshop offers Dotnet and Python options.
+Today this workshop offers challenges in .NET and Python.
 Complete the [technical prerequisites](./docs/prerequisites.md) and start the first challenge!